sacul-git/ttc-delays/README.md

 ## TODO:

 * Considering that the bus routes don't all run the same amount of times each day, it would be more informative to include number of delays per scheduled hour.
 I need to find proper data for how frequently each line was supposed to (or did) run throughout the years.
-* Drawing the lines can take a long time, if too many routes are selected.
-I need to improve performance.
 * Toronto Open Data is in the process of creating an Open Data Portal, which would include an API to access data.
 Once this is available, I will be able to update the `get_Data.R` script to be able to download and process the data more efficiently.